 Turbidite Announces Development of Turbidite Guam

-Joint venture with IT&E to deploy a state-of-the-art Tier III+ IDC in Guam to serve as a central IX for inbound cables destined for Asia.
+Joint venture with *Citadel Pacific Ltd. to deploy a state-of-the-art Tier III+ IDC in Guam to serve as a central IX for inbound cables destined for Asia.

-HONG KONG, 8 March 2021 – Turbidite, Asia’s newest pan-Asian edge data center platform, today announced the Turbidite Guam development project, a joint venture with IT&E, a subsidiary of Prospector Pacific.
-This marks the first in a series of key initiatives by Turbidite as the company continues to progressively roll out edge data centers in strategic locations across Asia Pacific.
+HONG KONG, 8 March 2021 – Turbidite, Asia’s newest pan-Asian edge data center platform, today announced the Turbidite Guam development project, a joint venture with *Citadel Pacifc Ltd. This marks the first in a series of key initiatives by Turbidite as the company continues to progressively roll out edge data centers in strategic locations across Asia Pacific.

 “Over the past year, there has been an increase in connectivity requirements through Guam, which is the lowest latency point of US soil to the growing economies of Asia Pacific,” said Bill Barney, Chief Executive Officer of Turbidite.
 “Increasingly, tech companies are looking for highly connected and secure carrier-neutral data centers to store their edge nodes.
 Turbidite Guam will build a central IX for inbound cables destined for Asia.”